The government’s new Help to Buy equity loan scheme is open for applications.

 It's about weighing up the pros and cons.
 Many first-timers may not have been able to get on the ladder at all without Help to Buy.

-Coming to the end of the first five years?
-Here are your options.
+Coming to the end of the 5 years?
+Here are your options:

 Before your repayments rise, give yourself time to assess your options.
 For example: